hkumas75/Leetcode/README.md

 Given an array of numbers nums, in which exactly two elements appear only once and all the other elements appear exactly twice.
 Find the two elements that appear only once.
 # 917_Reverse_Only_Letters
 Given a string S, return the "reversed" string where all characters that are not a letter stay in the same place, and all letters reverse their positions.
+# 345_Reverse_Vowels_of_a_String
+Write a function that takes a string as input and reverse only the vowels of a string.